CCPS Political Science and International Affairs Course Descriptions

 A study of judicial processes and decisions with particular emphasis on Supreme Court decisions that have shaped legal thought and altered the social fabric of American society.

-An in-depth examination of the history of the Arab-Israeli conflict, including a review of its historical, political, cultural and religious roots.
-This course also uses the Arab-Israeli conflict to address broader issues of international conflict and conflict resolution..
-(Meets cultural diversity requirement.)
+An in-depth examination of the history of Arab-Israeli conflict, tracing its historical, political, cultural and religious roots.
+This course also uses the Arab-Israeli conflict to address broader issues of international conflict and conflict resolution.

 A study of major currents of social and political thought and their impact on American culture and institutions.